refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 Say you want to run your jupyter notebook on c9 and access it by your laptop.

 * SSH log into hpc2 master, and `salloc -p gpu -w c9` to allocate c9.
+Note: salloc can be relinquished under exit or ctrl-D or logout of the session, so it is unstable for long run work.
+And it is interesting to see how the job can continue to run in compute node tmux session while the job is officially ended in slurm...

 * `ssh c9` from master.